 2. PCH-2000 aka PS Vita Slim

-Aside from differences in build quality, charger type, and screen type: both are hackable so long as their system firmware is below 3.60.
+Aside from differences in build quality, charger type, and screen type: both are hackable so long as their system firmware is at or below 3.60.
 It doesn’t matter if you buy the 3G/WiFi model either.

 Buying one over the other is down to personal preference.
-I personally prefer the PS Vita Slim (PCH-2000) due to it being thinner, lighter, and using a non-proprietary Micro USB as its charging method.
+I prefer the PS Vita Slim (PCH-2000) due to it being thinner, lighter, and using a non-proprietary Micro USB as its charging method.
 Although the PCH-1000 has a nicer OLED screen, the PS Vita Slim’s LCD screen is still very crisp and colorful for playing games.

 Buying a New vs Used PS Vita

 Every new Vita outside of Japan comes with firmware less than 3.60, since no new units are being manufactured.
 Therefore, buying new is a safe assumption that your Vita will be hackable.
 An added benefit of buying new is that an 8GB memory card will be included.

 Buying used definitely saves money.
 If you buy used you must be sure to verify the firmware version number before purchasing it.
 You can go for buying a used PS Vita on firmware 3.60 or below.
 It is possible and easy to update to 3.60 from an older firmware.

 PS Vita Memory Cards

 You’ll need to store all of your game backups and homebrew somewhere.
 Currently there are two types of storage methods you can use.
 I recommend 32 GB or 64 GB in storage capacity for either method.